Masashi Kumura: Continued super bantamweight career

 Kumura was booked to face the 2019 RISE World Series featherweight tournament runner-up and the 2020 RISE Dead or Alive super bantamweight tournament winner Shiro on the undercard of The Match 2022 pay per view event, held on June 19, 2022.
 He won the fight by unanimous decision, with scores of 29–28, 30–28 and 30–28.
 He scored to sole knockdown of the fight in near the end of the second round, flooring Shiro with a right hook.
 This proved the decisive moment of the fight, as two of the three judges scored both the first and the third round as a draw, while the third judge awarded the first round to Shiro.

 At a K-1 press conference held on June 29, 2022, it was announced that Kumura would fight at K-1 World GP 2022 Yokohamatsuri on September 11, 2022.
 At a second press conference, held a month later, it was revealed that Kumura would face the two-weight Lumpinee Stadium and three-weight Channel 7 champion Kompetch Sitsarawatsuer in a 56 kg catchweight bout.
 He lost the fight by split decision, with one judge scoring the bout 30–29 in his favor, while the remaining two judges awarded the same scorecard to Kompetch.

 Kumura faced the King of Kings flyweight champion Ismail El Kadhi at K-1 World GP 2022 in Osaka on December 3, 2022.
 He knocked his opponent down twice, once each in the first and second rounds, before he stopped him with a liver kick at the 1:45 minute mark of the second round.
 In the post-fight interview, Kumura called out the reigning K-1 super bantamweight champion Akihiro Kaneko for a fight in March of the next year.

 Kumura faced the RISE Bantamweight champion Masahiko Suzuki at K-1 World GP 2023: K'Festa 6 on March 12, 2023.
 He won the fight by unanimous decision, with all three judges awarding him a 30–28 scorecard.
 Kumura knocked Suzuki down with a jab in the second round, which edged the scorecards in his favor, as the remaining two rounds of the contest were scorecard as a 10–10 draw.

+Kumura challenged the K-1 Super Bantamweight titleholder Akihiro Kaneko at K-1 World GP 2023: ReBOOT～K-1 ReBIRTH～ on September 10, 2023.
+He lost the trilogy fight by unanimous decision, after an extension round was contested.

+Kumura faced Luca Cecchetti at K-1 World MAX 2024 - World Tournament Opening Round on March 20, 2024.
+He won the fight by majority decision, with scores of 30–30, 30–29 and 30–29.